Providing a wealth of opportunities

 Canada's tri-agencies are the largest source of investigator-led research funding in the nation, and the majority of investigator-led research at Dalhousie is funded through them.

 Year-round, there are are recurring funding opportunities for researchers in all fields, and funding from the tri-agencies influences long-term research priorities at Dal.

 There are many disciplines, especially health, where research can overlap the mandates of the three agencies.
-In these cases, it is very important for you to speak with both DRS staff and the funding agency to determine the best strategy.
+In these cases, it is very important for you to speak with both ORS staff and the funding agency to determine the best strategy.

 Natural Sciences and Engineering Research Council (NSERC)